In this lesson, we will learn:

 - Forces and interactions in between molecules are called intermolecular forces.
 These are the forces that often determine if something is a gas, liquid or solid at room temperature.

-It is important to make this distinction now:
+It is important to understand the difference now:

 All this time, changing the phase is not changing the identity of the substance at all.
 If the bonds within the molecules are unchanged, the chemical substance does not change identity.

-- Different substances are made by changing the forces acting between atoms WITHIN a molecule.
+- Different substances (carbon monoxide and carbon dioxide) are made by rearranging atoms WITHIN a molecule.
 This would be different intramolecular forces.

-- Different phases of a substance (solid, liquid or gas) are made by overcoming the intermolecular forces BETWEEN molecules.
+- Different phases of a substance (carbon dioxide gas or liquid carbon dioxide) are made by overcoming the intermolecular forces BETWEEN molecules.

 This is to say: